ManageIQ/manageiq-pods/README.md

 ##Make a persistent volume to host the MIQ database

-An example NFS backed volume is provided by miq-pv-example.yaml (edit to match your settings), **please skip this step you have already configured persistent storage**
+An example NFS backed volume is provided by miq-pv-example.yaml (edit to match your settings), **please skip this step you have already configured persistent storage.**

 _**As admin:**_